-- Total Number of Cases.
+• Total Number of Cases.
 The number of hospitalizations, after exclusions, during which the procedure was performed.
 The number of cases represents separate hospital admissions, not individual patients.
-A patient admitted more than once for the same procedure would be included in the total number of cases each time. - Risk-Adjusted Mortality.
-This measure is reported as a statistical rating that represents the number of patients who died during the hospital stay in which the procedure was performed.
+A patient admitted more than once for the same procedure would be included in the total number of cases each time.